 Democrat drops bid to challenge Sen. Tom Cotton in Arkansas

-The Democratic candidate hoping to unseat Republican U.S. Sen. Tom Cotton in Arkansas has dropped out of the race, citing a family health concern.
+The Democratic candidate hoping to unseat Republican U.S. Sen. Tom Cotton in Arkansas abruptly dropped out of the race Tuesday, citing a family health concern, leaving Democrats with no one to contest the seat.

+Josh Mahony announced on Twitter that he was ending his campaign, two hours after the filing deadline for Arkansas expired.
+It was unclear what options, if any, the party might have for replacing him in the race.

 Mahony was the only Democrat who had filed to run against Cotton.